Jahazielvaz/fcc-jsbasics-practice-page/ReadMe.txt

 }

 I'm still trying to figure out how to get the setter function to trigger, and how to call the getter and setter functions while keeping the main constructor attributes anonymous

+On my process or learning about getters and setters I also learned a little bit about error handling.
+I know how to throw a new error, and define it, but there seems to be much more advanced error handling, that I still don't know too well.
+I'll explore that a bit more in the future.
+For now, I just show you a simple example
+EXAMPLE
+throw new Error("The message you want it to display when it gives them an error");